Genetic Testing For Mast Cell Disorders

 Systemic Mastocytosis (SM)

-SM is a hematopoietic neoplasm characterized by unrestrained growth potential of clonal mast cells in multiple organs, including bone marrow.
-Most cases of SM are caused by an acquired genetic change in the KIT gene, which results in mast cell accumulation in tissues and organs, along with widespread release of substances, including tryptase, that cause symptoms similar to allergic reaction.
+Systemic Mastocytosis (SM) is a hematopoietic neoplasm characterized by unrestrained growth potential of clonal mast cells in multiple organs, including bone marrow.
+Most cases of SM are caused by an acquired genetic change in the KIT gene, which results in mast cell accumulation in tissues and organs, and widespread release of substances, including tryptase, that cause symptoms similar to an allergic reaction.
 Organ damage can occur in severe cases.
 Please refer Resources Page for more information.

 Hereditary Alpha-tryptasemia (HaT)

 Tryptase is the most abundant protein component of mast cell secretory granules, and its levels can be indicative of mast cell activity.
-HaT is a common autosomal dominant genetic trait (5%) caused by increased germline copies of the TPSAB1 gene, which encodes alpha-tryptase.
+Hereditary Alpha-tryptasemia (HaT) is a common autosomal dominant genetic trait (5%) caused by increased germline copies of the TPSAB1 gene, which encodes alpha-tryptase.
 Symptoms can invloves many systems, such as skin with flushing, itching, and hives, connective tissues, gastrointestinal tract, cardiovascular, and neurological symptoms.
 Please refer Resources Page for more information.